 There’s nothing wrong with the popular Taipei night markets like Shilin Night Market and Raohe Night Market.
 While they tend to be very crowded of course, they do have a festive atmosphere and they see tons of tourists so they are used to non-Chinese speakers as well which is helpful if you aren’t used to the way of life.

-But if you want to skip the crowds and see what the locals like to eat, check these places out instead.
+But if you want to skip the crowds and see what the local Taiwanese people like to eat, check these places out instead.

 Looking for more local night market options?
 Check out my detailed Underrated Taipei Night Markets Guide that also include recommendations on everything you should eat at Yansan Night Market and Tonghua Night Market.